 - The Mad Artist teacher from Rosario + Vampire is a gorgon and likes to turn people to stone for her collection.
 Her victims are still aware and clue Tsukune in to what is going on by crying.

-- Naruto had two especially indirect examples when Haku and Zabuza, both rendered emotionless by the technique that forced them battle, had blood on a sword dripping off into one's eye and running down the reflection of the other's face.
+- Naruto had two especially indirect examples when Haku and Zabuza, both rendered emotionless thanks to the technique that brought them back to life as Revenant Zombies, had blood on a sword dripping off into one's eye and running down the reflection of the other's face.

 - In Elfen Lied, just before the scene when Lucy confronts Kouta about her guilt over murdering his family, a raindrop symbolically runs from the eye of a jizu statue, looking remarkably like a tear.